ismaelpamplona/it-notes/notes/software architecture and engineering/06 Data store internals/01_Logs.md

 ## Summary

 A log is like a diary that records important events or messages.
 Memory and disk are two types of storage for logs, with memory being fast and temporary, and disk being slower but permanent.
 Log segmentation divides logs into manageable parts, improving performance and organization.
 Message position (offset) is like page numbers, helping to quickly find specific messages in the log.

-# 2. Index

-- How to implement an efficient index for a messaging system.